tcz19920402/iocontrol/readme.md

 * FileWriteServer - A file server utilizing GFS like protocol.
 * FileWiteClient - File upload client.
 Accept coomandline input.
 * SystemInfo - Demo on how to get system load info.
+* GracefulShutdownXXX - Demo on how to gracefully shutdown a connection

 # Javadoc
 Some javadoc is offered.
 So if you are unsure about how to use the code, first check samples, then read javadoc, then if it's still unclear, send me email.